Nikilites/keylogger_py/README.md

 ---

-> **Note:** This keylogger operates in the background and records keystrokes discreetly.
+> **Note:** This keylogger operates in the background (still needing the terminal opened, but you can hide it) and records keystrokes discreetly.

 ---